benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Service Caching

-NDe Architecture encourages caching at the individual service level and discourages implementing custom distributed caching solutions, due to high development costs.
-Not all NDe Cloud services support caching and cache times vary across services.
-Check the Caching section of the NDe API Documentation you are interested in for cache information by service.
+Nike Architecture encourages caching at the individual service level and discourages implementing custom distributed caching solutions, due to high development costs.
+Not all Nike Cloud services support caching and cache times vary across services.
+Check the Caching section of the Nike API Documentation you are interested in for cache information by service.

 ### Device/Browser Caching